Skip to main content

 Pay As You Earn (PAYE)

-One pension pot across all of your contracts if working on multiple agencies
+One pension pot across all of your assignments

 Employed under a contract of employment